2022 Japanese House of Councillors election: Background

 The "Special Postal Voting" system - put in place by the Corona Postal Voting Act passed in response to the global COVID-19 pandemic - was still in effect during this election.
 This system secured voting opportunities for those who could not vote in-person due to the pandemic.
 It was the first time the "Special Postal Voting" system was used for a House of Councillors election.
 In addition, a revision to the Public Offices Election Act was passed in April 2022 that allowed for party political broadcasts to be made through FM broadcasting.

-On 8 July 2022, former Prime Minister Shinzo Abe was assassinated in Nara City while delivering a campaign speech for Kei Satō, a member of the House of Councillors running for reelection.
+On 8 July 2022, former Prime Minister Shinzo Abe (served 2006–2007 and 2012–2020) was assassinated in Nara City while delivering a campaign speech for Kei Satō, a member of the House of Councillors running for reelection.
 The assassination took place just two days before the election.
 In response, some candidates from the Liberal Democratic Party and other political parties canceled their campaign events on that day.
 Prime Minister Kishida denounced the assassination as an attack on Japan's democracy and vowed to defend a "free and fair election at all cost".
 In a post-election survey, 62.5 percent of the voters said their votes were not swayed by the assassination, while 15.1 percent said they were.